 A dear friend of mine is in the midst of her breast cancer journey.
 Unlike me, she opted to have just one breast removed.
 She has completed her chemo and is presently half way through her radiation treatments.
 Although she is eligible for breast reconstruction once she completes radiation, Jan is seriously thinking about foregoing another surgery, because as she says: “I feel like my body has been through enough, and I’ve talked to many women who had reconstruction only to either continue to have corrective surgeries, or remove the implant(s).
 At the moment, I’m thinking, why should I put myself at further risk when I can get a great outcome by wearing prosthesis in a pocketed bra?”

 Breast cancer, like other challenges and obstacles life puts in our paths, is best faced one day at a time—one step at a time.
 And I, for one, am so grateful that there are so many options for women.

 Want to know more about Amoena’s breast form products and how they fit and feel?
-Join Club Amoena to get our monthly e-newsletters – it’s free, and you can choose what topics you want to hear about.
+Sign up for our Amoena4Life e-newsletters – it’s free, and you can choose what topics you want to hear about.